reagento/dishka/docs/integrations/index.rst

 * call ``setup_dishka`` on your container and framework entity
 * add ``FromDishka[YourClass]`` on you framework handlers (or view-functions)
 * decorate your handlers with ``@inject`` before registering them in framework.
-Some integrations do not required it, see their details
+Some integrations do not require it, see their details
 * add additional provider to the container to access framework specific objects from your provider.

 .. note::